VVander/RPIPs-old/RPIPs/RPIP-1.md

 - Security Considerations - All RPIPs must contain a section that discusses the security implications/considerations relevant to the proposed change.
 Include information that might be important for security discussions, surfaces risks, and can be used throughout the life-cycle of the proposal.
 E.g. include security-relevant design decisions, concerns, important discussions, implementation-specific guidance and pitfalls, an outline of threats and risks and how they are being addressed.
 RPIP submissions missing the “Security Considerations” section will be rejected.
 An RPIP cannot proceed to status “Final” without a Security Considerations discussion deemed sufficient by the reviewers.
 - Copyright Waiver - All RPIPs must be in the public domain.
 See the bottom of this RPIP for an example copyright waiver.

+Meta and Informational RPIPs do not necessarily follow this format.

 ## RPIP Formats and Templates